averbraeck/dsol/docs/1-getting-started/example-event.md

 where $v_i$ are the registered values, and $N$ is the number of registered values.
 If we register the values 2 and 4, the average is 3.

-A persistent statistic is a time-weiged statistic that takes into account how long a certain value persisted.
+A persistent statistic is a time-weighted statistic that takes into account how long a certain value persisted.
 If we offer the value 2 for 10 time units, and the value 4 for 2 time units, the average is (10 * 2 + 2 * 4) / 12 = 2.33.
 Instead of dividing by the number of observations, we divide over the total time.
 The mean is calculated by:

 $$
   \text{mean} = \int_0^T{\frac{t_i * v_i}{T}}\text{ where }T = \sum_{i=1}^T{t_i}